w3c/testtwf-website/testharness-tutorial.md

 Indeed, `testharness.js` is not very different from those, though it does have a number of features that make it particularly well suited to testing APIs implemented by the browser and exposed _to_ JavaScript rather than those created in JavaScript directly.

-This tutorial is actually designed to be runnable.
-The code you see in the right column is described on the left, but it is also ran as soon as you load this page.
-If you scroll to the bottom, you will see the results of this run.

-This documentation was generated using [Docco] (http://jashkenas.github.com/docco/), and the idea behind the way in which it is done is shamelessly stolen from the [Jasmine Documentation] (http://pivotal.github.com/jasmine/).

 ## Getting Started

 Let's get started with this code!
 The first thing you need to do to load `testharness.js` is to include it from a `script` element in the usual way.
 You can either download your own copy and set it up locally whichever way you want, or if you're writing a test for a W3C service you should just point to the W3C copy: